Mental Health Facilities Dauphin County, PA

 Pennsylvania Psychiatric Institute Division Street Clinic

-Pennsylvania Psychiatric Institute Division Street Clinic is a mental health facility in Dauphin County, PA, located at 401 Division Street, Suite 2, 2nd Floor, 17110.
-Pennsylvania Psychiatric Institute Division Street Clinic provides outpatient treatment and partial hospitalization/day treatment.
-Pennsylvania Psychiatric Institute Division Street Clinic provides psychotropic medication, cognitive behavioral therapy and group therapy to adults, children / adolescents and young adults.
-Some other services available at Pennsylvania Psychiatric Institute Division Street Clinic include mentoring/peer support/consumer-run services.
+Pennsylvania Psychiatric Institute Division Street Clinic is a mental health treatment center in Dauphin County, Pennsylvania, located at 401 Division Street, Suite 2, 2nd Floor, 17110 zip code.
+Pennsylvania Psychiatric Institute Division Street Clinic provides partial hospitalization/day treatment and outpatient treatment.
+Pennsylvania Psychiatric Institute Division Street Clinic also offers group therapy, trauma therapy and couples/family therapy to children / adolescents, young adults and adults.
+Pennsylvania Psychiatric Institute Division Street Clinic also provides mentoring/peer support/consumer-run services.

 Learn More